sergiocorreia/quipu/Guide.md

 * VCE notes are autoinferred from the estimates (e.g. clustering, robust SEs)
 * rename() and drop() are actually doing regex matching

+### Fixed-Effects Checklists

+To add identifiers for fixed effects, use the option `identifier`.
+By default, it will add all FEs used in commands such as `xtreg, fe`, `areg` and `reghdfe`.
+To add additional fixed effects, put them in parenthesis: `identifier(i.zipcode)` will include all zipcode factor variables, and so on.
+To include *all* factor variables, use `identifier(_all)`.
+To also include patterns, you can use * and ? wildcars as in `identifier(zipcode_?)`.
+The options can be combined.

+To change the Yes/No labels, edit metadata.txt (under the `#misc` header).
+To change the labels, also edit metadata.txt, adding the entries under the `#indicate` header.

 ### Noting FEs

 (not coded yet)